COVID-19 Information and Resources

 - Provide funding to clean childcare facilities that remain open.

 To help local governments reduce the spread of the novel coronavirus in homeless populations and provide safe beds for people experiencing homelessness, the California Homeless Coordinating and Financing Council allocated over $7.4 million to the City of San Jose and Santa Clara County.

 SB 117 provided $100 million to schools across California for personal protective equipment and cleaning supplies.
 It also allows our schools to maintain funding despite service and attendance disruptions.

 Santa Clara County Shelter at Home:

 On March 16, 2020, the Santa Clara County Public Health Department issued an order to shelter-in-place with the intent to maximize the number of people self-isolating.
 Essential activities, government functions, and businesses will be exempt.
 This order is necessary to reduce the transmission risks of COVID-19 while the county waits for more widespread testing to become available.
-The order will take effect at 12:01 AM on March 17, 2020 and continue until 11:59 PM on April 7, 2020, unless extended or rescinded.
+The order took effect at 12:01 AM on March 17, 2020.
+It has since been extended to continue until May 3, 2020.

 Essential Businesses & Workers

 Section 13 of the March 31, 2020 order defines "Essential Activities and Businesses."
 For more detailed information on the shelter-in-place order, please read the FAQs at this link.
 Grocery stores, food banks, farmers' markets, pharmacies, hospitals, clinics, healthcare facilities, hardware stores, and banks will remain open.

 Governor Newsom has also issued detailed guidance on "Essential Critical Infrastructure Workers," accessible at this link.

 Santa Clara County has ordered all essential businesses to post a "Social Distancing Protocol" by 11:59 PM on April 2, 2020 for each of their facilities frequented by the public or employees.